dper/pumptweet/README.md

 Overview
 ========

 If you aren't familiar with Pump.io (<http://pump.io/>), take a look at <https://microca.st/>.
 Try it out and see what you think!
-This script is for people already using a Pump.io service (like Microca.st, but there are many others, and you can run your own).
+This script is for people already using a pump service (like microca.st, but there are many others, and you can run your own).

 On Pump.io, there are many different kinds of activities.
 Here, we only look for *notes*, which are essentially regular blog entries.
-We find notes on our pump.io server, shorten them, make a URL to the original note (very useful if it's a long note), and post the short version as a tweet on Twitter.
+We find notes from our pump account, shorten them, make a URL to the original note (very useful if it's a long note), and post the short version as a tweet on Twitter.
+In other words, we're cross-posting from Pump to Twitter.

-Other Pump.io activities (such as comments, likes, dislikes, and following new people) are excluded from here, because it's not obvious at face value what, if anything, among them would be of interest to a reader on Twitter.
+Other pump activities (such as comments, likes, dislikes, and following new people) are excluded from here, because it's not obvious at face value what, if anything, among them would be of interest to a reader on Twitter.

 This program is designed to be run as a cron job on a regular basis (for example, every fifteen minutes).
 The more frequent the cron job, the more up to date your cross posts are.